What criteria to choose your fabrics?

-When starting out in sewing and even when more experienced, the choice of fabric for your project remains a crucial question.
-Indeed, the outcome of a garment can be very different depending on the fabric chosen... sometimes for the better but also sometimes for the worse despite care taken in your making.
-So, to help you see more clearly, I have gathered the 7 criteria I review before pairing a pattern and a fabric.
+When starting out in sewing and even when more experienced, choosing the fabric for your project remains a crucial question.
+Indeed, the look of a garment can be very different depending on the fabric chosen... sometimes for the better but also sometimes for the worse despite the care taken in your making.
+So, to help you see more clearly, I have gathered the 7 criteria I review before pairing a pattern with a fabric.

-"A successful garment comes from a well-chosen fabric"
+"A successful garment starts with a well-chosen fabric"

 First criterion: the sewing pattern instructions

-Unless you are a designer, there is a good chance you will turn to a commercial pattern to make your sewing project.
+Unless you are a designer, there is a good chance you will use a commercial pattern to make your sewing project.

 I strongly encourage you to read the designer’s recommendations.
-Usually, a list of suitable fabrics for the model is provided in the tutorial / assembly steps.
-This list was not made at random; it takes into account the ease of the pattern, the desired look of the model by the designer, the intended style criteria...
+Usually, a list of suitable fabrics for the model is provided in the tutorial/assembly steps.
+This list is not random; it takes into account the ease of the pattern, the look desired by the designer, the intended stylistic criteria...

-Of course, you can deviate from these recommendations and be more creative; but this requires a good knowledge of fabrics (composition, stretch, drape...) and any possible adjustments to make on the pattern (for example, adding a zipper, choosing a larger size...).
+Of course, you can deviate from these recommendations and be more creative; but this requires a good knowledge of fabrics (composition, elasticity, drape...) and any modifications to be made to the pattern (for example, adding a zipper, choosing a larger size...).

 Second criterion: woven or knitted?